Etcor/gwent-match/README.md

 - Users receive a quest upon starting the game.
 - Users are treated to new cards and scenery upon winning a game.
-- The app calculates the user's accuracy.
 - The user is able to replay the story when they complete all areas of the game.
+- User can view games playes, attempts, and accuracy.

 # Example of App